hati-health/slender/README.md

 - 💯 No ORM, no magic, just SQL
 - 🎨 Highlighted by default in IDEs
-- 🏜️ DRY you queries, without losing control
+- 🏜️ Keeps your queries DRY
 - 🧐 Pydantic and Psycopg under the hood